Goodtrepreneur

 The podcast explores themes of social entrepreneurship, sustainability, and community engagement, with specific episodes covering initiatives like the Garage Sale Trail, which promotes reuse and community bonding, as well as stories of individuals and organizations tackling environmental challenges.

 Goodtrepreneur is the podcast about good people with good ideas for a better world.
-In it we explore the world of ‘good ideas’ and why some succeed, and some do not.
-Guests include the creators of brands, nonprofits, communities and more whose core purpose is to help solve an environmental or social problem.
+In it we explore ways that the powers of business, creativity and innovation are being applied to social and environmental causes, and why some ‘good ideas’ succeed, and some do not.
+Guests include the creators of brands, nonprofits, mission-driven companies, communities and more whose core purpose is to help solve an environmental or social problem.
+It’s innovation for a sustainable, regenerative world.

 Goodtrepreneur is a must-listen for anyone thinking of starting a purpose-led organisation or simply wanting to enjoy some good news in the world of world-changing ideas.